baskarsambandamurthy/testrep/readmejobathon.md

 ### Advanced Feature Engineering

-#### Target Encoding
-- The `user_id` categorical field has high cardinality (more than 20000 unique values in train) and if this categorical field is converted using one hot encoding, it would generate around 20000 features and this would consume huge memory and cpu.
-The optimaly techinique to utilize this field is to apply target encoding on this field.
-- Target Encoding should not be performed before cross validation and it has been performed during cross validation.
-> **Note**: If Target Encoding is performed before cross validation (i.e) performed for entire train set and then if the cross validation is performed using such encoding, then it would result in target leak which means that the partial train set of each fold has got the target leak of the validation set.
-This would result in very good validation score and poor test score.
-- As pycaret package is used for model training and cross validation, the target encoding is mentioned as custom_pipeline parameter for the pycaret setup.
-> **Note**: `ColumnTransformer()` is used as pipeline transformer on the columns to transform target encoding and `TargetEncoder()` is used as the actual transformer for target encoding.
-- Since some of the video_id  values in train (around 50+) and category_id values do not present in test, it is recommended to perform target encoding on the features `video_id` and `category_id` instead of one hot encoding.

 #### Feature Aggregations

 - User Groupings: Count of videos and Count of categories grouped per user are generated.